 We’ve been sexting a little.
 An auspicious start to nothing, I’m sure.
 Nothing says “future relationship,” like, “I want your cumm [sic].”

 In the harsh Tuesday morning light I look at myself and don’t see much worth physically desiring.
-He was drunk, that’s how he ended up in my bed, otherwise why would a gorgeous 35 year old man want my middle aged and rapidly sagging where it never used to sag ass?
+He was drunk, that’s how he ended up in my bed, otherwise why would a gorgeous 35 year old man want my middle aged and rapidly sagging-where-it-never-used-to-sag ass?

 It’s not the right time of the month for me to be feeling this way – I can’t quite make sense of it – except that I must still have an emotional hangover from that night.

 He came and sat with Tina and me already drunk, but massively charming nonetheless.
-I let her drape herself all over him and flirt like she was drowning, but I sat in between them and seemed to inadvertently block any real foreplay between the two of them.
+I watched her drape herself all over him and flirt like she was drowning, but I sat in between them and seemed to inadvertently block any real foreplay between the two of them.

 He was there for something, but he wouldn’t quite come out with it.
 Then he told us he’d hit a major professional milestone, a jackpot, if you will.
 I heard him say “multi-millionaire.”